blahberi/Yandi-Parazi/README.md

 <br>
 # Usage
 ## Defining Services
-A **Service Implementation** refers to a class that implements some interface, which we call the **Service Type**.
+A **Service** refers to an interface which is implemented by a class, which we call the **Service Implementation**.
 A service implementation can depend on other services by requiring their type through the constructor.

 ```csharp
 // Service Type